Statistical time-division multiplexing

-Statistical multiplexing is a type of communication link sharing, very similar to dynamic bandwidth allocation (DBA).
+Statistical multiplexing is a type of digital communication link sharing, sometimes abbreviated as STDM.
+It is very similar to dynamic bandwidth allocation (DBA).
 In statistical multiplexing, a communication channel is divided into an arbitrary number of variable bitrate digital channels or data streams.
 The link sharing is adapted to the instantaneous traffic demands of the data streams that are transferred over each channel.
 This is an alternative to creating a fixed sharing of a link, such as in general time division multiplexing (TDM) and frequency division multiplexing (FDM).
 When performed correctly, statistical multiplexing can provide a link utilization improvement, called the statistical multiplexing gain.

 Statistical multiplexing is facilitated through packet mode or packet-oriented communication, which among others is utilized in packet switched computer networks.
 Each stream is divided into packets that normally are delivered asynchronously in a first-come first-served fashion.
 In alternative fashion, the packets may be delivered according to some scheduling discipline for fair queuing or differentiated and/or guaranteed quality of service.
+It is also found in fibre optic circuits where communications are made on a statistical basis.

 Statistical multiplexing of an analog channel, for example a wireless channel, is also facilitated through the following schemes: